 \subsection{Pre-training and Fine-tuning}

-To endow \model with both broad traffic understanding and task-specific discriminative ability, we adopt a two-stage training framework consisting of large-scale self-supervised pre-training followed by lightweight few-shot fine-tuning.
-The pre-training stage exposes the backbone to massive unlabeled traffic data, enabling it to learn protocol-aware and temporally structured representations through autoregressive next-token prediction and balanced sparse-expert activation.
+To endow \model with both broad traffic understanding and task-specific discrimination, we adopt a two-stage training framework consisting of large-scale self-supervised pre-training followed by lightweight few-shot fine-tuning.
+The pre-training stage exposes the backbone to massive unlabeled traffic data, enabling it to learn protocol-aware and temporally structured representations through autoregressive Next Token Prediction (NTP) and balanced sparse-expert activation.
 Fine-tuning then adapts these general representations to downstream traffic security applications by employing targeted data augmentation, flow-level semantic pooling, and hierarchical optimization.
-Together, these two stages allow \model to scale in capacity while remaining efficient and robust across diverse traffic security scenarios.
+This two-stage framework enables \model to scale in capacity while remaining efficient and robust across diverse traffic security scenarios.